nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 more details such as `Products` bought before, will be visible to the user.
 The user input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.

-First, `LogicManage` will call `AddressBookParser`, which will pass the inputs to `ViewClientCommandParser`, parsing the inputs and returning a `ViewClientCommand`.
+First, `LogicManager` will call `AddressBookParser`, which will pass the inputs to `ViewClientCommandParser`, parsing the inputs and returning a `ViewClientCommand`.
 The command will then be executed in `LogicManager`, returning a `CommandResult` which will be returned to the user.
-The flow of the UML diagram would be the same for viewing `Products`, but the UI displayed will be different.
+The flow of the sequence diagram would be the same for viewing `Products`, but the UI displayed will be different.

 ![Interactions Inside the Logic Component for the `view -c 5` Command](images/ViewClientCommandDiagram.png)